kser/ChampHydroMobile/README.md

 # ChampHydroMobile
 Champions Hyrdo-Lawn Report Builder App

-Using Ionic 2 sidemenu template.
+Using Ionic Framework sidemenu starter

 This hybrid mobile app gathers input such as photos/comments from account managers and then generates MUD District Reports in the Champions format.